context-labs/inference-staking/README.md

 - **Pool Shares**: A proportional ownership system where delegators receive shares representing their stake in a pool.
 Token rewards automatically increase share value without requiring additional transactions, allowing all participants to benefit passively based on their stake proportion.

 - **USDC Revenue Sharing**: A hybrid accounting model using a cumulative per-share index system that tracks USDC earnings over the pool's lifetime.
-Delegators can claim USDC earnings independently from their staked tokens, with settlements calculated using checkpoints to ensure accurate accounting.
+Delegators can claim USDC earnings independently from their staked tokens, with settlements calculated using checkpoints to ensure accurate and efficient accounting.

 # Getting Started